mikehaertl/php-pdftk/README.md

 #### How to perform more than one operation on a PDF

 As stated above, you can only perform one of the preceeding operations on a single PDF instance.
-If you need more than one operation you can do it like this:
+If you need more than one operation you can feed one `Pdf` instance into another:

 ```php
 use mikehaertl\pdftk\Pdf;